 Before discussing its nuances, it is important to define the term conversational commerce and identify its origins.
-First used in 2015 by Uber’s Chris Messina, conversational commerce refers to use of messaging applications for shopping purposes.
+First used in 2015 by Uber’s Chris Messina, conversational commerce refers to use of messaging applications for commerce purposes.
 That is, researching, comparing and ultimately purchasing through apps such as Facebook Messenger, WhatsApp and in Asia WeChat, Telegram and Line.
 Its rise as marketing terminology has come hand in hand with the ever increasing amount of consumers utilising these apps to communicate with friends and family, a trend more often than not directly correlated with monetization opportunities from a business perspective.
 The sheer amount of consumers globally using these apps on a daily basis, on the same level as social media timelines, meant that the monetization of these mediums (particularly Facebook in regards to WhatsApp) was always in the pipeline.

 Today, brands who ignore using messaging apps as part of their marketing arsenal do so at their own peril.